Roman-Gutin/GTME/README.md

 > **Solve CRM hygiene with AI.** A connected agent that automates the most common and dreadful problem in sales: keeping your CRM up to date.

-Deploy a fully functional AI agent powered by Claude Sonnet 4 with access to the tools sellers actually use—Google Workspace and Salesforce—in under 30 minutes.
+Deploy a fully functional AI agent with access to the tools sellers actually use—Google Workspace and Salesforce—in under 30 minutes.

 ## 🎯 What You Get